 Changing the dance around intimacy may mean dealing with old sexually-related wounds that need healing, having the sex talk, learning to initiate, learning to seek your spouse’s heart more than their body, or studying God’s view of sex and marriage.
 It may mean persistently setting boundaries until your spouse deals with pornography or other sexual dysfunction.
 It may mean being vulnerable yourself in ways you find scary.

 It’s not if conflict happens, but when it happens.
-Have you always given in to your spouse’s demands/wishes?
+Have you usually given in to your spouse’s demands/wishes?
 You’ll need to learn to think for yourself, express your thoughts simply and clearly, and worry less about your spouse being upset.
-Do you become angry and demand your own way?
+Do you tend to become angry and demand your own way?
 You’ll need to intentionally learn to see things from your spouse’s point of view and practice being unselfish.
 Do you try to avoid conflict at all costs?
 You’ll need to stretch yourself to stay engaged, to communicate clearly, and to value the long-term health of your relationship more than temporary superficial peace.

 Conflict happens in all marriages.
 Learning the skills to handle conflict well can bring you closer together.